Calendars & Reservations

 If you need to send any packages for your lab, there are two options.

-1. Regular FedEx labels are available in the PBIO mailroom in a drawer labeled FedEx.
-FedEx International labels are available from Whitney.
+1. Regular and international FedEx labels are available in the PBIO mailroom either on the shelf above the counter or in the drawer labelled FedEx.
 All FedEx forms have a space for Internal Billing Reference.
 This MUST be filled in with your lab’s account number if the shipment is being charged to PBIO.
 Please double check all labels to be sure the correct information is entered and is legible.
-Bring FedEx shipments to Whitney no later than 1:30PM.
+Bring FedEx shipments to the main office (2502) no later than 1:30PM.
 FedEx does not pick up packages unless they receive a pick up request.
-Pick up requests have to be called in by 2PM to guarantee same day pick up.
+Pick up requests have to be called in by 1:30PM to guarantee same day pick up.
 If you cannot meet this deadline, you can take your package to a nearby FedEx drop off location.

 2. UPS shipping is different than FedEx in that we have an online Campus Ship account system.
-If you would like to ship via UPS, check if your lab has an existing account, if not, please contact Amanda and she will set up an account for you.
-She will need a default lab account number to charge your packages to.
-You will be emailed by UPS Campus Ship to verify your account and then you will login using their site to create shipping labels for your packages.
+If you would like to ship via UPS, check if your lab has an existing account; if not, please contact Chelsea.
 UPS is the preferred shipping company of the University.
 There is a UPS drop box in the Mail Room where you can place your packages by 3PM every day.
-A UPS delivery man will come by every afternoon to check for outgoing packages, so there is no need to call in a pick-up as with FedEx.
+Note that UPS pickup has not been reliable during the pandemic and if your package needs to be delivered in a timely manner, you should drop off your package at a different UPS drop off location or ship via FedEx

 Use of Telephones

 All faculty offices and most laboratories have telephones available for persons occupying or working in that space.
 Lab phones are the means to communicate with the PBIO main office regarding received packages, request vehicle use or reserve conference rooms.
 The phones may be used for campus and local calls without any charges over and above the monthly service charge.
 For all long distance calls in the U.S., begin your dialing with a 9-1 and then the area code and number.
 Calls to outside the U.S. dial 9 then 011 and then the country code, city code, and local telephone number.
 The Department has one telephone line dedicated to faxing documents via our departmental copier (706-542-1805).
 The office staff can instruct you on how to use the FAX function on the departmental copier.
-Whitney Miller checks for incoming faxes daily and will forward them to you via email.
-Contact Whitney to request changes or report a problem with your phone.
-If your phone needs repair and Whitney is not available, go to the Repair website, select Incident/Repair, complete the form and submit your repair request electronically.
+Contact Jessica to request changes or report a problem with your phone.
+If your phone needs repair and Jessica is not available, go to the Repair website, select Incident/Repair, complete the form and submit your repair request electronically.